-Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Beyond
+Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

-From startups to small and medium-sized enterprises (SMEs), providing health insurance to employees makes a huge difference and is an important attraction and retention tool.
+From startups to small and medium-sized enterprises (SMEs) to large corporations, providing health insurance to employees makes a huge difference and is an important attraction and retention tool.
 In Hong Kong, medical benefits are by far the number one benefit employees are most interested in.
 This is partly because Hong Kong has the second most expensive private health system in the world after the United States.

 At Alea, we educate and advise companies every day about their health insurance options.
 Often we receive the same questions from clients, so let us share some of the most common ones.

-If you are in HR or manage a business and wonder what your options are, here is a practical guide with tips to choose the right group medical plan.
+If you are in HR or manage a business and wonder what your options are, here is a practical guide with tips to choose the right group medical plan for your budget and needs.
+Alternatively, if you are looking through your options to renew your group medical plan, you may check out our exclusive guide here.

 1 - What’s the difference between Medical Insurance and Employee Compensation Insurance?